mmcc007/todo/README.md

 ## Release to both stores

-To release to both stores, from root of repo enter:
+To release to both stores, from root of local repo, in the `dev` branch, enter:

     fastlane release